 Different scholars have different definitions of this skill.
 Speaking is the verbal use of language and a medium through which human beings communicate with each other.
 According to Bygate in Leong & Ahmadi, speaking is the production of auditory signals to produce different verbal responses to listeners.
 It is intended as a systematic combination to form meaningful sentences.
-Meanwhile, COBUILD defines "speaking" as a way to indicate your position or viewpoint on what you are saying.
+Meanwhile, COBUILD defines the activity of speaking and conversing, to indicate the opinion you are making is speaking.
 Speaking skills in English include the ability to interact and express opinions and thoughts in English.
-This is the process of communicating your message clearly and with effective use of vocabulary, grammar, and other linguistic devices.
+This is the process of communicating your message clearly and effective use of vocabulary, grammar, and other linguistic devices.
 This capability is pivotal for acquiring a range of social experiences and professional prospects, in addition to being a necessary element of learning English.
 Thus, it is evident that speaking skills stand out as a pivotal skill demanded to master effective communication.